Lake Toba, Sumatra, Indonesia

 Samosir Island

-Most visitors base themselves on Samosir, specifically at Tuk Tuk, a peninsula on the island’s east coast with the highest concentration of guesthouses, restaurants, and tour operators.
-Tuk Tuk is small enough to walk or cycle across in an hour.
-The lake views from its shores are the primary appeal: still water in the mornings, reflecting the hills across the caldera rim.
+Most visitors base themselves on Samosir at Tuk Tuk, a small peninsula on the island’s east coast with the highest concentration of guesthouses, restaurants, and tour operators.
+The lake views from its shores are the primary appeal: still water in the mornings reflecting the hills across the caldera rim.

-Traditional Batak architecture is the other draw.
+Traditional Batak architecture is the other main draw.
 The traditional houses (rumah adat) are built on stilts with dramatically curved roofs that sweep upward at both ends, decorated in red, black, and white geometric patterns.
-Ambarita village, about 5km from Tuk Tuk, has a cluster of traditional buildings and a stone meeting area used historically for village councils.
-Tomok, slightly further, has the carved stone tombs of the Sidabutar dynasty and a market selling Batak textiles and carvings.
+Ambarita village, about 5km from Tuk Tuk, has traditional buildings and a stone meeting area used historically for village councils, including the dispensation of justice.
+Tomok has the carved stone tombs of the Sidabutar dynasty and a market selling Batak textiles.

 The Batak are known for polyphonic choral singing and for ulos, a handwoven cloth with ritual significance in various life ceremonies.
-Ulos are sold throughout the island and make more interesting souvenirs than most of what the regional tourist trade produces.
+Ulos sold through the island make more interesting souvenirs than most of what regional tourist markets produce.

 Food

 Batak cuisine is meat-heavy by Indonesian standards.
-Babi panggang (roasted pork) is the signature dish on Samosir, which is unusual in Sumatra and reflects the predominantly Christian Batak culture.
-It is eaten with a sauce made from pork blood, which is an acquired taste but distinctively local.
-Ikan mas arsik (carp cooked with turmeric, torch ginger, and andaliman pepper) is the other landmark dish; andaliman is a Sichuan-pepper relative found almost exclusively in the Toba highlands.
+Babi panggang (roasted pork) is the signature dish on Samosir – unusual in Sumatra and reflecting the predominantly Christian Batak culture.
+Ikan mas arsik (carp cooked with turmeric, torch ginger, and andaliman pepper) is the other distinctive dish; andaliman is a Sichuan-pepper relative found almost exclusively in the Toba highlands and gives the food a flavour profile found nowhere else in Indonesia.